AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 * [Timewarp](/help/sites-authoring/working-with-page-versions.md#timewarp) - lets you view a pages state at a particular point in time.
 * [Live Copy Status](/help/sites-authoring/editing-content.md#live-copy-status) - allows a quick overview of the live copy status and which components are/are not inherited.
-* [Preview](/help/sites-authoring/editing-content.md#previewing-pages) - used to view the page as it will be shown on the publish environment; or to navigate using links in the content.
+* [Preview](/help/sites-authoring/editing-content.md#previewing-pages) - used to view the page as it is shown on the publish environment; or to navigate using links in the content.

 * [Annotate](/help/sites-authoring/annotations.md) - used to add or view annotations on the page.

-You can access these using the icons in the top right corner.
-The actual icon will change to reflect the mode you are currently using:
+You can access these using the icons in the top-right corner.
+The actual icon changes to reflect the mode you are currently using:

 ![ateat-18](assets/ateat-18.png)

 >[!NOTE]
 >
->* Depending on the characteristics of the page, some modes my not be available.
+>* Depending on the characteristics of the page, some modes may not be available.
->* Access to some modes require the appropriate permissions/privileges.
+>* Access to some modes requires the appropriate permissions/privileges.
 >* Developer mode is not available on mobile devices due to space restrictions.
->* There is a [keyboard shortcut](/help/sites-authoring/page-authoring-keyboard-shortcuts.md) ( `Ctrl-Shift-M`) to toggle between **Preview** and the currently selected mode (for example, **Edit**, **Layout**, etc).
+>* There is a [keyboard shortcut](/help/sites-authoring/page-authoring-keyboard-shortcuts.md) ( `Ctrl-Shift-M`) to toggle between **Preview** and the currently selected mode (for example, **Edit**, and **Layout**).
 >

 ## Path Selection {#path-selection}